Tokenization

 Contact us for more information on key management of regulated EMTs in Nexus.

-A pegged token is basically a newly issued token whose value is pegged (i.e. linked to) another collateral asset.
-As an example, either metals (e.g. gold, silver) or fiat currencies (e.g. dollars, euro) are assets to which token are often pegged to.
+A pegged token is a newly issued token whose value is pegged (linked) to another collateral asset.
+Common examples include metals (gold, silver) or fiat currencies (dollars, euro) as assets to which tokens are often pegged.

 Currency-Pegged Token (CPT)

-As explained just above, fiat currencies are an asset to which it makes sense to peg a token.
-The main reason stands in the lower volatility that fiat currencies have compared to other crypto-currencies (e.g. Bitcoin).
+Fiat currencies are assets to which it makes sense to peg a token.
+The main advantage lies in the lower volatility that fiat currencies have compared to other cryptocurrencies (e.g. Bitcoin).

-Currency-Pegged token balance is the result of tokens issued by the issuer minus tokens burned (CPT balance = issued tokens - burned tokens)
+Currency-Pegged token balance is calculated as tokens issued by the issuer minus tokens burned:

 Asset-Pegged Token (APT)

-Balances do not apply to APTs as they are not pegged by a fiat currency nor they have a value of reference.
+Balances do not apply to APTs as they are not pegged to a fiat currency nor do they have a standardized value reference.

-A stable coin is basically the same concept as a pegged token, in the sense that it is a token which value is linked to the value of a collateral asset (e.g. fiat currency or another token).
+A stable coin follows the same concept as a pegged token - it is a token whose value is linked to the value of a collateral asset (such as fiat currency or another token).

 Taxonomy